stdlib-js/workshops-fullstack-london-2017/README.md

 $ make dev
 ```

-which will automatically open the workshop in your default local web browser.
+which will automatically open the workshop in a local web browser.

 ## Update